shpmaxim/Astro-Pi-FermiPi2/README.md

 For simplicity we decided not to build the scripts, leaving them in .py format for easier understanding.

+Before running the program be sure to download and unzip the _res_ folder.
+It should be placed in the same directory in which the programs will be executed.

 **A few technical details**:

 - Comparison photos credits: